deut-erium/WriteUps/ractf/crypto/02/README.md

 ```
 And we can see people talking about **ZURICH** which is the place we seek as the location of the bank

+For a better analysis, check [this video](https://www.youtube.com/watch?v=9Q5Q1Nn5Vss) by @hyperreality